 ARTICLE 1.
 FAIR CATCH.
-A Fair Catch is an unhindered catch of a scrimmage kick pass, or of a free kick pass, that is in flight by a player of the receiving team who has legally signaled their intention to attempt such a catch.
+A Fair Catch is an unhindered catch of an airborne scrimmage kick pass that has crossed the line of scrimmage, or of an airborne free kick pass, by a player of the receiving team who has given a valid fair catch signal.